 More history museums worth visiting in Sweden

-Not all museums fit neatly into one category – some cover unexpected topics, combine science and history, or stand out thanks to their unique collections and locations.
+Not all museums fit neatly into one category.
+Some cover unexpected topics, combine science and history, or stand out thanks to their unique collections and locations.
 Here are a few you shouldn’t miss:

 - Ájtte, the Swedish Mountain and Sami Museum, Jokkmokk: A cultural centre dedicated to the Indigenous Sámi people and the nature and history of Sápmi.
 Exhibitions cover traditional Sámi life, spirituality, duodji (crafts), and the impact of colonisation and modernisation.